M-C-Yates/Title.js/README.md

 A basic CLI for coming up with Heroku-like names.

-There are 430 Million possible name combinations.
+There are a bit over 430 Million possible name combinations.

+To install the app enter the below into your shell environment

     npm i -g title.js